-Manual image interpretation applications include Stereo Mapping and Image Space Analysis.
-These applications support the collection of 3D feature data using standard feature creation and editing tools, saving feature class data in a geodatabase or as files, and sharing them in ArcGIS Enterprise.
+Manual image interpretation applications include Stereo Mapping, Image Space Analysis, and Full Motion Video (FMV).
+These applications support the collection of 2D and/or 3D feature data using standard feature creation and editing tools, saving feature class data in a geodatabase or as files, and sharing them in ArcGIS Enterprise.

 The suite of functions, tools, and capabilities for advanced image analysis require the Image Analyst extension.

 The capabilities, functions, and tools that are provided in the Image Analyst extension are geared toward image analysts who perform manual image interpretation, advanced remote sensing, and semiautomated image processing feature extraction.
 These image exploitation activities are grouped into the following functional categories:

 - Stereo mapping—Visualize imagery and capture 3D feature data in a stereo viewing environment.

 - Image classification—Perform object-based and traditional image analysis using image segmentation and classification tools and capabilities.

 - Perspective imagery—Work with oblique imagery oriented in a natural perspective mode to facilitate effective image interpretation applications.

 - Full Motion Imagery—Work with geospatially enabled video data together with your GIS data to assist in timely, well-informed decision support.